vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Create VCH Wizard

 1. Expand **Advanced**.
-2. In the **Memory** text box, leave the default value of 2048 MB, or enter a value of between 1 and 21765 MB.
+2. In the **Memory** text box, leave the default value of 2048 MB, or optionally enter a limit of between the minimum and maximum shown.

 #### vic-machine Option

 `--endpoint-memory `, no short name

-Specify a value of between 1 and 21765 MB.
+Specify a value in MB.
 If not specified, `vic-machine create` sets memory to 2048 MB.

 <pre>--endpoint-memory <i>amount_of_memory</i></pre>